-Newman Selective Gifted Education
+Newman Selective Gifted Education Program

 Bethany College provides a range of support to students through the provision of programs and facilities to accommodate specific needs eg for gifted students, students whose first language is not English, students with disabilities, and students with specific numeracy or literacy needs.

-The College participates in a Sydney Catholic Schools Gifted program, known as the Newman Gifted (Selective) program.
+The College participates in a Sydney Catholic Schools Gifted program, known as the Newman Selective Gifted Education Program.
 The program (formerly known as the Scientia program) has been in place at Bethany since 2012.
 This program has been designed to cater for the diverse range of gifted students at the college and as such gifted streams in literacy, english, science, maths and creative domains have been established throughout years 7 to 10.
 Within this framework processes have been established to identify students, design extension outcomes for assessment and reporting, track and monitor the academic development of students and support teachers in developing extension teaching and learning experiences for students.

 The College Gifted policy clearly defines the process for identification of gifted students across 7 to 10 and range of educational domains.
-These measures include subjective nominations from teachers, parents and students and objective measures of ABILITY and PERFORMANCE including in-school assessment and standardised testing such as NAPLAN, Progressive Achievement Tests (PAT), ACER General Ability Tests (AGAT) and Academic Assessment Services (AAS) testing.
+These measures include subjective nominations from teachers, parents and students and objective measures of ABILITY and PERFORMANCE including in-school assessment and standardised testing such as NAPLAN, Progressive Achievement Tests (PAT), ACER General Ability Tests (AGAT) Higher Ability Testing and Academic Assessment Services (AAS) testing.

 Students in the program are also able to access a wide range of extra-curricular opportunities including STAR, university vacation programs, mentoring programs with primary schools.

 Every Bethany girl has access to the College intranet.
 This allows students access to additional resource material online as well as an avenue for communicating with their teachers outside of the normal classroom.